contao/contao/README.md

 composer update
 ```

 Composer will automatically clone the Git repo into the `vendor/contao/contao` folder.
+You can finish the setup by
+running `contao:setup` on the command line.

 All the changes you make in `vendor/contao/contao` are tracked via Git, so you can submit your pull request directly
 from within your application.